Kentucky Department for Libraries and Archives

 • the State Librarian or their designee, who serves as chair of the Commission;

-• the Secretary of the Cabinet for Education and Labor Cabinet or their designee, who shall serve as vice chairperson;
+• the Secretary of the Education and Labor Cabinet or their designee, who shall serve as vice chairperson;

 • the Auditor of Public Accounts or their designee;